-To surf the Internet or send and receive e-mail messages, you must have configured an Internet connection with YaST as described in Section "Network" (Chapter 1, Installation with YaST, †Start-Up) or in Section "Configuring the Network Card with YaST" (Chapter 20, Basic Networking, †Reference).
+To surf the Internet or send and receive e-mail messages, you must have configured an Internet connection with YaST as described in the Start-Up Guide.
 Depending on your environment, select whether to use NetworkManager or the traditional method.
-For a list of criteria that help you to decide which method to use, refer to Chapter 10, Managing Network Connections with NetworkManager (†Start-Up) and Section "Integration in Changing Operating Environments" (Chapter 9, Mobile Computing with Linux, †Start-Up).
+For a list of criteria that help you to decide which method to use, refer to the Start-Up Guide.
 If you use NetworkManager, establish and manage Internet connections in KDE with the KNetworkManager desktop applet.
-Find detailed information in Chapter 10, Managing Network Connections with NetworkManager (†Start-Up).
+Find detailed information in the Start-Up Guide.